CCDirectLink/CLS/proposals/1/patch-steps.md

  * It sets the Current Value to a value popped off the parent stack.
  * Like ENTER, it can be applied multiple times.
  * If 'count' is present, EXIT will be applied that many times.
+ * If the stack is empty and EXIT hasn't finished, then it will throw an error.
  */
 declare type PatchStepExit = {
 	"type": "EXIT";